 Sheltered housing in the Stroud District

-Our sheltered schemes are suitable for all tenants over 55 whether you require extra support or not.
+Our sheltered schemes are suitable for all tenants aged 60 and over.
 We aim to maintain your independence within your own home although extra support can be provided by friends, family, social and health services.

 Scheme services consists of a site officer and a support co-ordinator.
 Site officers' duties include: